phalcon-orphanage/docs/ja/reference/models.rst

     $robots->getParts()->delete();

-'delete' also accepts an anonymous function to filter what records must be deleted:
+:code:`delete()` also accepts an anonymous function to filter what records must be deleted:

 .. code-block:: php